-The Work/Study Program for students 13 - 20 years old offers the student an opportunity to work at a job in the school district.
+The Work/Study Program for students 16-21 years old offers the student an opportunity to work at a job in the school district.
 In this way, the student can develop good work habits prior to going out to work in the community on the School to Work Program.
 Minimum wages are paid to students and they are paid once a month.
-This is a non-credit program in which the student may work an average of five (5) hours per week.
+This is a non-credit program in which the student may work up to an average of five (5) hours per week.
 The job classifications vary and may be related to the student's CTE.
 Applications are available in the principal's office.
 This program is only available when funded.
+The Sodexo work study program will be individualized based upon needs.